MZULALI/WebDevLogCode/README.md

 ### [x] Week 2
 > Oct 7 // 8

 Restrictions with the 'editor' role preventing full site modifications and  the need for admin access.
 Vreated the cover page and moved previous test pages to the designated folder.
-Added social media links to the footer and consulted with Prof. Bose regarding that.
+Added social media links to the footer and consulted with Prof. B regarding that.

 ### [x] Week 3
 > Oct 9 // 14

 Created an overview page for the grammar lessons under the Grammar tab.
 Created the Fingerspelling lesson page with placeholder GIFs and proper linking.
-Talked with Prof. Bose to separate specific lessons into individual pages for better organization.
+Talked with Prof. B to separate specific lessons into individual pages for better organization.

 ### [x] Week 4
 > Oct 15 // 21